LudwikJaniuk/sdleffler.github.io/_posts/2017-8-28-Hashsplitting.md

     LargeBlob(Vec<(u64, ObjectHash)>), // Where hashes point to large blobs or small blobs.
     Subtree(HashMap<String, ObjectHash>), // Where hashes point to large blobs or small blobs.
     Commit {
+        author: String,
+        date: DateTime,
+        root: ObjectHash, // Points to a subtree.
         ...
     }
 }